Laboratories and Professors

 Professor:

-Prof. Ulrike Grossner, power semiconductors
+Prof. Ulrike Grossner, Advanced Power Semiconductor Laboratory

 external page http://www.empa.ch/econversion